paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 ### Marked or highlighted text

 The `mark` element is used to represent a run of text marked or highlighted for reference purposes.
-When used in a quotation it indicates a highlight not originally present but added to bring the reader's attention to that part of the text.
-When used in the main prose of a document, it indicates a part of the document that has been highlighted due to its relevance to the user's current activity.
+When used in a quotation it indicates a highlight not originally present but added to bring the reader’s attention to that part of the text.
+When used in the main prose of a document, it indicates a part of the document that has been highlighted due to its relevance to the user’s current activity.
 Example:

 I also have some <mark>kitten</mark>s who are visiting me these days.
-They're really cute.
+They’re really cute.
 I think they like my garden!
 Maybe I should adopt a <mark>kitten</mark>.

 ## Edits